georgesutphin/MCB585-2023/_episodes/06-class-distributions.md

 &nbsp;

 The goal of this course is to give you some practical tools to use when confronted with real problems in biological science.
-In coming lessons we will demonstrate how to use R to conduct basic hypothesis testing (e.g. run a t-test in order to determine the probability that two samples came from the same underlying population).
+In the coming lessons we will demonstrate how to use R to conduct basic hypothesis testing (e.g. run a t-test in order to determine the probability that two samples came from the same underlying population).
 However, equally important is understanding how to properly state a hypothesis, determine which statistical test is appropriate for your hypothesis and variables, and what the output of a statistical test means.

 To this end, this lesson will begin to build a practical framework for thinking about statistics and biological variables.
 We will not cover these statistical concepts in depth--for that you should consult a good introductory statistics text book, take a complete statistics course, or consult the variety of online resources (e.g. [StatTrek](https://stattrek.com/))--but we will introduce a few basic concepts to help guide your data analysis decisions.